Le0Michine/webpack-string-replacer-plugin/README.md

 # webpack-string-replacer-plugin

 A plugin for replacing string value in assets.
+It processes assets right before emitting so you can treat this plugin as a postprocessor.

 Installation